-The premier division in adventure racing is the “Mixed” category, requiring at least one male and one female in a four person team.
-The Adventure 1 Series also offers All Male, All Female, Masters and Youth categories in recognition of the preference and / or the unique circumstances teams find themselves in.
+The premier division in adventure racing is called the “Mixed” category, requiring at least one male and one female in a four person team.

 Adventure racing is many things… It’s a sport, way of life, bush therapy, an opportunity to escape and redefine who you are and what you are capable of.
 Adventure racing embraces the spirit of adventure, but demands resilience, toughness and a relentless drive to keep going despite all odds.
 Words and videos go some of the way to explaining what adventure racing is, but when you throw yourself out there into the elements and conquer a race you will truly understand what adventure racing is.

 Approximately 200,000 years ago 2 cavemen sat on a rock, gazed at a distant peak and without a grunt, looked at each other with a grin and raced off because… well because they could.
 That primal urge of adventure and competition kicked in and so adventure racing was born.
 200,000 years later that same distant peak still ignites that primal urge in us all… we just like to grab some clothes, a backpack, compass and mum’s homemade energy cookies before we take off….

 We can’t validate this fact, maybe it was 155,300 years ago …. but more importantly, neither can anyone else, so that’s the story Adventure 1 is sticking with.